Skip to main content

 Sample requirements:

-- Amniotic fluid – 10ml+ in a plain sterile, leak-proof container.
-Suitable containers can be provided by the laboratory.
+can be provided by the laboratory.
 The specimen must not be frozen.
 See sample stability section for cytogenetic samples.

-- Chorionic villus – 5mg+ in sterile transport medium.
+• Chorionic villus – 5mg+ in sterile transport medium.
 Suitable containers containing medium can be provided by the laboratory.
 The specimen must not be frozen.
 See sample stability section for cytogenetic samples.

-- Fetal blood–1–2ml LITHIUM HEPARIN whole blood, gently mixed to prevent clotting.
+• Fetal blood –1-2ml LITHIUM HEPARIN whole blood, gently mixed to prevent clotting.
 The specimen must not be frozen.
-See Cytogenetic sample stability above.
+See sample stability section for cytogenetic samples.
+For fetal blood samples a maternal blood sample must also be provided to confirm fetal origin.

 Turnaround time: This is dependent on the rate of cell growth, however, the usual turnaround time is approximately 2 weeks.
-A number of circumstances now occur more frequently, as invasive prenatal diagnosis becomes less common, which may result in delayed reporting time.
+A number of circumstances now occur more frequently, as invasive prenatal diagnosis becomes less common, that may result in delayed reporting time.
 These include:

-- A delay in transportation in order to collect a batch of samples to reduce courier costs.
+• A delay in transportation in order to collect a batch of samples to reduce courier costs.
 Even when couriered promptly, sample growth may be slower than that seen in samples sent immediately.

-- Sampling at early or late gestations, for example to confirm non-invasive tests or follow up anomaly scans.
+• Sampling at early or late gestations, for example to confirm non-invasive tests or follow up anomaly scans.

-- A tendency to take smaller quantities of sample or to take insufficient sample for multiple techniques.
+• A tendency to take smaller quantities of sample or to take insufficient sample for multiple techniques.

-- The request for karyotyping as an add-on after an initial PCR test.
+• The request for karyotyping as an add-on after an initial PCR test.

 Fetal blood results will usually be reported by 10 calendar days.
 For all other prenatal tests, please contact the laboratory prior to taking samples.